 ♡ Have a media kit.
 Not a rate card.

-We’ve all heard that media kits are essential – & they are!
+We’ve all heard that media kits are essential.
+This is the primary key to reaching out to brands – & they are!
 But leave your rate card in the dust.
 A media kit highlights your noteworthy brand collaborations, your audience demographics, your stats, & a little bio.
 A rate card breaks down your prices for your Instagram coverage, blog posts, etc. However, the influencer industry is changing!
 Budgets are getting bigger.
 You know what that means for you: more money, honey!
 I’m all about women getting paid, so don’t sell yourself short – pun intended.
 Never give your rates up front without hearing the brand’s budget first.

 ♡ Be professional.

 Being a diva might sound cool, but it isn’t.
 Be professional & easy to work with.
 It sounds so simple, but an extra bit of kindness goes a long way in this industry.
 Brands know each other, they talk.
+Provide them with interesting quality content.
 If you’re a delight to work with, other brands will be begging to get in touch.

 ♡ Stay on top of your communications + deadlines.